FOREX-Dollar hurting post-Fed, Norwegian crown sinks

 By Patrick Graham

-basket of currencies in Asian time and its lowest in 10 days
+currencies in Asian time and was at its lowest in 10 days

 But it was the action on the Norwegian crown market that